37 Curious Disability Statistics That Concern All of Us

 Having a disability doesn’t mean having only health issues.
 The problem is more complex than that since it affects how society perceives them.
 Disability statistics show that people with disabilities battle not only their bodies and minds, but they need to overcome social and environmental difficulties as well.

-First, let’s take a look at the most intriguing disability facts:
+First, let’s take a look at the most intriguing stats and facts:

-- Approximately 15% of people around the world have some form of disability.
+- 15% of people worldwide have some form of disability.

-- More than 2 million people across the world are visually impaired or completely blind.
+- 49.1 million people in the world are blind.

 To find out more about people with special needs, what the most common disabilities are, and how medical marijuana and disability are connected, keep reading.